 You can best make that determination by doing three things:

-2) research the university’s type of distance education it offers
+2) research the university’s types of online programs.

-3) reach out to an enrollment advisor to help you determine if distance learning matches your educational needs.
+3) reach out to an enrollment advisor to make sure the programs meet your educational needs.

-If the answer is “Yes,” enroll today and begin your remote learning journey to a more successful you!
+4. begin your remote learning journey to become a more successful you!